Discrete quantum groups and their duals: . Discrete quantum groups

 Remark that in the proof above, we have applied $\varepsilon$ on $M(A)$.
 This is no problem as we can easily extend $\varepsilon$ to a $^*$-homomorphism on $M(A)$ by $\varepsilon(m)=\varepsilon(am)$ where $a$ is in $A$ and satisfies $\varepsilon(a)=1$. \ssnl If $(A,\Delta)$ is a discrete quantum group as in Definition \ref{defin:1.2}, we not only have that $h^*=h$ and $h^2=h$, but also $S(h)=h$ because $\varepsilon(S(a))=\varepsilon(a)$ for all $a$. \ssnl A trivial consequence is the following.

 \prop When $(A,\Delta)$ is a discrete quantum group, then it is a multiplier Hopf algebra of discrete type.
-The left contegral $h$ satisfies $\varepsilon(h)=1$, it is an idempotent and $S(h)=h$.
+The left cointegral $h$ satisfies $\varepsilon(h)=1$, it is an idempotent and $S(h)=h$.
 It is also a right cointegral. \eprop

 It turns out to give the integral on the dual - see Proposition \ref{prop:3.3} in the next section. \ssnl

 We can apply all the results of the previous section because $\varepsilon(h)\neq 0$.

 \notat i) The support of the counit $\varepsilon$ is a distinct one-dimensional component.
 We will denote the corresponding index with $e$, reminding us of the identity element in a group. \ssnl ii) Let $\alpha$ be any index and consider the corresponding component $A_\alpha$.
 Because $S$ is an anti-isomorphism we have an index $\overline\alpha$ such that $S(A_\alpha)=A_{\overline\alpha}$. \enotat